 Level 2: AI-Assisted AI helps you do the work faster.
 It drafts responses, summarizes documents, suggests categorizations.
 But you execute every action yourself.

 Level 3: Supervised Autonomy AI executes actions independently for low-risk decisions.
-High-risk decisions pause for your approval.
-You review exceptions, not every action.
+High-risk decisions pause for your review.
+You only review exceptions, not every action.

 Level 4: Fully Autonomous AI handles everything without human intervention.
 No approval queues, no review steps, no oversight.